ajahongir/datatables-net/README.md

 #### Columns syntax

-Since version `0.3.0`, we are implementing a pseudo code way of declaring the array columns to use when querying the database.
+Since version `0.4.0`, we are implementing a pseudo code way of declaring the hash of columns to use when querying the database.

 Example.
-Suppose we have the following models: `User`, `PurchaseOrder`, `Purchase::LineItem` and we need to have several columns from those models available in our datatable to search and sort by.
+Suppose we have the following models: `City`, `PurchaseOrder`, `Purchase::LineItem` and we need to have several columns from those models available in our datatable to search and sort by.